find the vaccination resources they need. To find a clinic near you, click here.

 THE SPREAD IS UNPREDICTABLE

-Streptococcus pneumoniae can be present in your body without
+Streptococcus pneumoniae can be present in your nose and throat without causing any symptoms.

 Vaccines teach our bodies to recognize and respond to viruses and bacteria, by making products called antibodies that help fight the disease.
 Our immune system can remember and fight them if they attack in the future.